TkTech/chancy/docs/guide/queues.rst

 Queues
 ======

-A Queue in Chancy provides a way to push, pull, and manage :doc:`jobs <jobs>`.
-The default, and only officially supported queue, is the postgres-backed :class:`~chancy.queue.Queue`.
-You can have as many queues as you want, each with their own executor, concurrency, polling intervals, and other settings.
+A Queue in Chancy provides a way to push, pull, and manage :doc:`jobs <jobs>` You can have as many queues as you want, each with their own executor, concurrency, polling intervals, and other settings.

 Key Concepts
 ------------